thephpleague/csv/upgrading/upgrading-8.0.md

 $csv->fetchColum(2, $func);
 ~~~

-## Already deprecated methods in 5.0 series, removed in 6.0
+## Deprecated methods in 7.0 series, removed in 8.0

 - `detectDelimiterList`: deprecated since version 7.2 and replaced by `fetchDelimitersOccurrence`.